-- 28. Ukraine reiterated that it possesses stockpiled anti-personnel mines with the destruction of these mines resumed in December 2015 after it had previously been paused.
+30. Ukraine reiterated that it possesses stockpiled anti-personnel mines with the destruction of these mines resumed in December 2015 after it had previously been paused.
 Ukraine indicated that these stockpiles are not in the proximity of the frontline (where there could be risk of theft).
 However, some anti-personnel mines have been seized by non-state armed groups in the territory not under the control of Ukraine (Crimea).
-Ukraine believes that some of these mines have now been used, and they have since been found by Ukraine. - 29.
-On 3 May 2016, the Committee sent a letter to Ukraine requesting updated information on the situation as well as to request information on measures in place to ensure compliance in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
-In responding to the letter, Ukraine indicated that certain districts of the Donetsk and Luhansk oblasts of Ukraine remain temporarily not under the control of Ukraine but did not provide information concerning any legal administrative or other measures to ensure compliance. - 30.
-During the intersessional meetings on 20 May 2016, Ukraine indicated that the type of mines located in Ukraine have never before been used in the territory of Ukraine (PMN1, PMN2, PMN4 and POM2R) and that the last stockpiles of these mines were destroyed in 2011.
-Ukraine further reported that it is possible that mines have been laid in the occupied territories of the Autonomous Republic of Crimea, Kherson Province and Donetsk. - 31.
-On 7 February 2017, Ukraine indicated to the Committee that it continues to suspect the use of mines in Ukraine in areas under its jurisdiction but temporarily outside of its control and does not have information for areas outside of its control where it suspects mines to have been employed.
+Ukraine believes that some of these mines have now been used, and they have since been found by Ukraine.

+31. On 3 May 2016, the Committee sent a letter to Ukraine requesting updated information on the situation as well as to request information on measures in place to ensure compliance in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+Ukraine but did not provide information concerning any legal administrative or other measures to ensure compliance.

+32. During the intersessional meetings on 20 May 2016, Ukraine indicated that the type of mines located in Ukraine have never before been used in the territory of Ukraine (PMN1, PMN2, PMN4 and POM2R) and that the last stockpiles of these mines were destroyed in 2011.
+Ukraine further reported that it is possible that mines have been laid in the occupied territories of the Autonomous Republic of Crimea, Kherson Province and Donetsk.

+33. On 7 February 2017, Ukraine indicated to the Committee that it continues to suspect the use of mines in Ukraine in areas under its jurisdiction but temporarily outside of its control and does not have information for areas outside of its control where it suspects mines to have been employed.
 Ukraine reported that it continues to locate mines that have never before been used in the territory of Ukraine (e.g. PMN2 and PMN4).
 Ukraine further reported to the Committee that drafts of a Mine Action Law have been developed and are currently debated prior to their adoption.

-With reference to the deadline for submission of a request for extension under Article 5 of the Convention, Ukraine indicated that preparations for the submission of a request are underway, while the timeline was yet to be determined.
-The Committee recalled that on-time submission would be important in order to avoid non-compliance with the Convention. - 32.
-On 23 April 2018 the Committee wrote to Ukraine to request updated information on the security situation in areas were allegations have surfaced and which are not under the control of Ukraine as well as on efforts to taken any legal, administrative, or other measures to prevent and suppress any activity prohibited to a State Party under this Convention undertaken by persons or on territory under its jurisdiction or control, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
-As of 31 May, the Committee has not received updated information. - 33.
-The Committee appreciates Ukraine's past engagement in a continued dialogue and exchange of information concerning allegations and looks forward to engaging further with Ukraine over the course of the year in the lead up to the Seventeenth Meeting of the States Parties.
+34. On 23 April 2018 the Committee wrote to Ukraine to request updated information on the security situation in areas were allegations have surfaced and which are not under the control of Ukraine as well as on efforts to take any legal, administrative, or other measures to prevent and suppress any activity prohibited to a State Party under this Convention undertaken by persons or on territory under its jurisdiction or control, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+Ukraine did not provide updated information to the Committee in this regard.

+35. The Committee concluded that it would welcome continued updated information on the security situation in the remaining areas were allegations have surfaced and where Ukraine has indicated security presents an impediment to the investigations being carrying out and which Ukraine has indicated are temporarily outside of Ukraine's control.
+The Committee reiterates the importance of Ukraine undertaking efforts as soon as possible, and no later than by the Fourth Review Conference, to put in place legal administrative or other measures to prevent and suppress any activity prohibited to a State Party under this Convention, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+The Committee appreciates Ukraine keeping the Committee informed on these efforts.